 A Brief on GST-related Developments

 Goods and Services Tax is country’s most transformative taxation reform after independence.
 With the Rajya Sabha all confident about the GST Bill, it has affected the common man in multiple ways.
 With the Bill unifying many State and Central Taxes, it is expected to positively impact the country’s GDP by bringing about an increase of about 2%.
 With many articles of daily use getting cheaper and services getting more expensive, GST Impact on common man is be a mixed bag.

 The idea of GST was first suggested in the Budget of 2007-08 by the then Union Finance Minister.
-However, after constant pondering and redesigning, the Bill is finally coming into action on the 1st of July, 2017.
-In the perspective of many, GST will function as the liberation of our economic imagination, bringing about economic freedom in India.
+However, after constant pondering and redesigning, the Bill came into action on the 1st of July, 2017.
+In the perspective of many, GST functions as the liberation of our economic imagination, bringing about economic freedom in India.
 Not only it will make India the biggest democratic and free market but would also change the way India pays its taxes.

 The government and many leading newspapers of the country have made an effort to educate the general public about the pros and cons of this reform by bringing out essays on impact of gst on common man and telling benefits of gst to common man in hindi.
 This has surely ensured a better reach out to a majority of people and spread of knowledge on a wider scale.